Pik6C/Rfoc/README.md

 3. Click on the Environment Variables button at the bottom right of the Advanced tab.
    - Open the Environment Variables window.

-Click New, enter the path where the vira command is located, and click OK.<br>
+Click New, enter the path where the rfoc command is located, and click OK.<br>
 Return to the Environment Variables window.<br>